ImErvin/Theory-of-Algorithms/[2]CollatzList/README.md

 }
 ```

-The code above seems to work pretty well but my concern now is it in good practice in functional programming to do everything within one function or would it be a better idea to separate concern e.g collatzlist will call another function called odd which would take in an arguement perform an operation on that argument (e.g return 3 * arguement + 1) and return that number back to the collatzlist function for recursion.
+The code above seems to work pretty well but my concern now is it in good practice in functional programming to do everything within one function or would it be a better idea to separate concern e.g collatzlist will call another function called odd which would take in an argument perform an operation on that argument (e.g return 3 * argument + 1) and return that number back to the collatzlist function for recursion.

 After a little bit of research I found an answer on stackexchange [2] which said that "If the function is made of sequential steps aimed to a final result, then no need to split it, even if it's relatively long.
 But if the functions does one thing, then another, then another and then another, with conditions, logically separated blocks, etc., it should be split.
 As a result of that logic, functions should be usually small."